We have a great new tool that can help you confirm zoning uses for your space. If you have any confusion, check your zoning.

 Await Response from City

-After you complete your application, The City will contact you within three business days to discuss the details of your application.
+After you complete your application, The City will contact you within five business days to discuss the details of your application.

 Pay and Schedule Inspections